Low blood pressure is a reading of less than 90/60mmHg. It does not always cause symptoms, but you may need treatment if

 This might mean your blood pressure is too low.

 If you get symptoms when you stand up or suddenly change position, you may have postural hypotension.

 How to check your blood pressure

 You can check your blood pressure:

-- by asking if your pharmacist can do it
+- by asking if a pharmacist can do it

 - by asking a practice nurse or GP to do it

 - at home yourself using a home blood pressure monitor

 Low blood pressure is a measurement of less than 90/60mmHg.